CuteNikki/NisoPlugin/README.md

 #### Enderchest

 - **niso.enderchest.use**: Allows players to use the enderchest command.
+- **niso.enderchest.others**: Allows the player to open other player's ender chest.
+- **niso.enderchest.bypass**: Other players can open the player's ender chest.

 #### Feed

 - **niso.feed.use**: Allows players to use the feed command.
+- **niso.feed.others**: Allows the player to feed a target player.

 #### Heal

 - **niso.heal.use**: Allows players to use the heal command.
+- **niso.heal.others**: Allows the player to heal a target player.

 #### God

 - **niso.god.use**: Allows players to use the god command.
+- **niso.god.others**: Allows the player to toggle god mode on a target player.
+- **niso.god.bypass**: Allows the target player to bypass the god mode toggle.

 #### Warps